 7) Plan Ahead

 If you know what you are going to be eating over the Christmas period, then it is easier to make the right choices.
-Obviously this is going to be difficult sometimes, as you will most likely be eating at someone else’s house at some point.
-When you know you are going to be at home, plan your meals, otherwise it will be too easy to just grab the leftover party food or reach for the chocolates and class it a meal.
-Planning ahead will also mean you know when there is going to be extra temptation and you can compensate by working out a little extra or avoid that mince pie you were thinking of having straight after breakfast.
+Obviously this is going to be difficult sometimes, as you will possibly be eating at someone else’s house at some point.
+When you know you are going to be at home, plan your meals.
+Otherwise it will be too easy to just grab the leftover party food or reach for the chocolates and class it as a meal.
+Planning ahead will also mean you know when there is going to be extra temptation.
+You can compensate by working out a little extra or avoid that mince pie you were thinking of having straight after breakfast.

 8) Make the most of the super foods that you will be surrounded by over Christmas